 Now that we’ve confirmed that your floor is ready to be prepped, it’s time to get the installation process rolling!
-Before figuring out how to prep garage floor for epoxy, you should know about different ways for surface preparation.
-For preparing garage floor for epoxy, you can follow any of the following methods.
+Before figuring out how to prep garage floor for epoxy, you should know about different ways of concrete surface preparation.
+To prep garage floor for epoxy coating properly, you can follow any of the following methods.
 There are a few different ways for surface preparation, and the methods will vary from company to company.
 It is advised to use expert help while prepping concrete for epoxy.
 The ways of concrete floor prep for epoxy are as follows:

 - Acid Etching

 - Shot Blasting

 Acid etching is a DIY epoxy flooring process.
 This is a simple process and doesn’t require professional machinery and equipment to carry out this process.
 The first step in this process to prepare concrete for epoxy is to evenly spread the muriatic acid solution on the floor.
 Use a scrubber or a brush to evenly spread out the acid.
 Leave the acid for 10 minutes, then the effect will start.